yochaigal/cairn/wip/2e/setting.md

 ## Provinces

 ### Creating a Province
 1. On a flat sheet of paper, create a dot to signify the central hub (a village, town, or city) of the **Province**.
-This is your first **Detail**.
+Number it **1**.
 2. Create three more dots in a triangle with the central hub in the rough center.
 Each of these dots represents an additional **Detail** on the map.
+Number these as well, in the order you create them.
 3. Connect two of the dots to the central hub, using solid lines to represent roads, dotted lines for trails, and double lines for rivers and tunnels.
 Connect the remaining dot to one of these paths, crossing it and continuing for a distance.
 4. Repeat step #2, orienting the triangle of dots in a different way than before.
+Number each dot.
-5. Connect two of the new dots to _any_ path.
-Do not connect the final dot to anything.
+5. Connect two of the new dots to _any_ path, numbering each as you go.
+Do not connect the final dot.
-6. Create a new dot wherever paths cross, and wherever a path ends that does not already have a dot.
+6. Create a new dot wherever paths cross, and wherever a new path ends.
+Number them as you go.
-7. Number each dot on the map.
-Note those that are within two by road or trail to the central hub.

 > You can use other shapes (squares, rectangles, circles, etc) to create dots instead.
 Try varying the distance between dots for each successive **Province**.
 You can repeat this process for any adjacent **Provinces**, connecting them by road, river, or range.